universal-ember/ember-primitives/docs-app/public/docs/4-routing/proper-links.md

 # Proper Links

 Enables usage of plain `<a>` tags.
-You no longer need to use a component to have single-app-app navigation 🎉.
+You no longer need to use a component to have single-page-app navigation 🎉.

 ## Installation